pilars-protocols/pilars/src/implementation-and-guidance.md

 -  If some content may need to be withdrawn or withheld for cultural, ethical or legal reasons, then objects should be packaged so that this can be done without having create new versions of objects

--  The Size of [Storage Objects] – considerthe practicality of managing content and users who may be downloading [Storage Objects], if the size of the objects is likely to be probalematic, consider breakingn them into smaller
+-  The Size of [Storage Objects] – consider the practicality of managing content and users who may be downloading [Storage Objects], if the size of the objects is likely to be problematic then break them into smaller chunks and use linked data metadata to reference the parts